owais12-lgtm/blahaj-go-brrr/readme.md

 # Bluetooth jammer
+DISCLAIMER: This project is for educational and security research purposes only.
+The user is solely responsible for compliance with local laws regarding radio interference

-This is a small 44 x 60 mm Bluetooth jammer built with an ESP-32 and NRF24L01 modules!
+This is a small 44 x 60 mm 2.4ghz wifi and bluetooth jammer/deauther.
+It uses a esp32 and two nRF24L01+PA+LNA! its based on a video i came across on youtube where someone made a similar project.

 <img width="426" height="530" alt="image" src="https://github.com/user-attachments/assets/32d5893a-aec0-46ad-82a2-04c0cecf1514" />

 # schematic
 <img width="609" height="327" alt="image" src="https://github.com/user-attachments/assets/c7a8ef26-63cc-48d1-b58b-fdae783de32a" />

 # BOM